DataScienceLV/datasciencelv.github.io/README.md

 DataSciencelv.github.io
 =======================

-This is a website for the data science group in Las Vegas
+This is a repository for the website of the Data Science group in Las Vegas